ElSacramento/profile/README.md

 - Postgres tests.
 - REST API generated specification.
 - Write country service or find the better one.
-- GithubActions to run linter, tests, build docker image.
+- GithubActions to run linter, tests, build a docker image.
+- Limit param for /users.

 ## Run tests and linter
 `make test lint`